 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-The latest heart-breaking exposé of the live-export industry shows the horrifying conditions endured by nearly 64,000 sheep sent from Fremantle to the Middle East aboard the Al Messilah– a vessel run by Australia's largest sheep exporter, Emanuel Exports – in August 2017.
+The latest heart-breaking exposé of the live-export industry shows the horrifying conditions endured by nearly 64,000 sheep sent from Fremantle to the Middle East aboard the Awassi Express– a vessel run by Australia's largest sheep exporter, Emanuel Exports – in August 2017.
 Approximately 2,400 of the animals died from heat stress, prompting an Australian government review.

 © Jo-Anne McArthur / We Animals

-The footage filmed on the Al Messilahand other Emanuel Exports voyages isn't exceptional in the live-export industry.
+The footage filmed on the Awassi Express and other Emanuel Exports voyages isn't exceptional in the live-export industry.
 Every year, Australia exports millions of live animals to countries in the Middle East, forcing them to endure a gruelling trip across the Indian Ocean, sometimes in searing heat, that may take weeks.
 More than 200 million animals have been crammed onto filthy cargo ships over the last 30 years, and more than 2.5 million of them have been trampled to death or have died from dehydration, starvation, or disease.

-The suffering doesn't end for those who survive the journey.
+The suffering that the sheep endure doesn't end for those who survive the journey.
 There are virtually no laws in place in the Middle East to protect these animals, and they're often subjected to abuse and methods of slaughter that would be illegal in this country.
 Investigators have seen animals being roughly dragged from ships, sometimes by their legs.
 Many are thrown into trucks and cars, and most of their throats are cut with blunt or unsuitable knives – while they're still conscious.